 Steve Balt, MD, is a psychiatrist in private practice in the San Francisco Bay area.

-Marcia L. Zuckerman, MD, is the Director of Psychiatric Services at Walden Behavioral Care.
+Marcia L. Zuckerman, MD, is the Medical Director of Inpatient Psychiatry at Walden Behavioral Care.

 Amy Harding, MA.
 Contact Amy Harding at email@example.com.

 Ronald C. Albucher, MD, director of counseling and psychological services, clinical associate professor of psychiatry, Stanford University, Palo Alto, California.